-- 13. For the past year, EPA has engaged in negotiations with Respondent to lease the Gladstone Property, but the parties have not been able to reach agreement. - 14.
-Most recently, Respondent refused to grant EPA's request for an extension of access for an 8-year period, EPA's estimate of the time needed to implement the NTCRA.
-In response, Respondent extended his grant of access for only two months, from December 31, 2020 to February 28, 2021, a wholly insufficient time period for implementation of the CERCLA response action, including treatment of the discharge of acid mine drainage from the Gold King Mine at the Interim Water Treatment Plant. - 15.
-The constant need to re-negotiate access with Respondent imposes unnecessary costs on EPA and injects significant uncertainty into the planning and implementation of response actions at the Site.
+14. For the past year, EPA has engaged in negotiations with Respondent to lease the Gladstone Property, but the parties have not been able to reach agreement.

+15. Most recently, Respondent refused to grant EPA's request for an extension of access beyond February 28, 2021, a wholly insufficient time period for implementation of the CERCLA response action, including treatment of the discharge of acid mine drainage from the Gold King Mine at the Interim Water Treatment Plant.

+16. The constant need to re-negotiate access with Respondent imposes unnecessary costs on EPA and injects significant uncertainty into the planning and implementation of response actions at the Site.
 In addition, if Respondent's consent to access is not extended, EPA may need to terminate operation of the Interim Water Treatment Plant, which continually treats acid mine drainage from the Gold King Mine.